Achintharya/travel-itinerary-app/README.md

 - Add more interactive features like drag-and-drop for activities
 - Enhance offline support
 - Add multi-language support
-- Implement more advanced search and filtering options
+- Implement more advanced search and filtering options.